 Georgia O’Keeffe: The Candid Camera with Dr. Ariel Plotek

-From an early date, Georgia O’Keeffe’s reputation as an artist was tried to her image; a public person crafted principally through photography.
+From an early date, Georgia O’Keeffe’s reputation as an artist was tied to her image; a public person crafted principally through photography.
 Central to this was her relationship, beginning in 1917, with Alfred Stieglitz.
 But Stieglitz was not the only photographer who made her a frequent subject.
 Friends, including Ansel Adams and Todd Webb, captured O’Keeffe in more candid moments.
 This talk focuses on photographs from the Georgia O’Keeffe Museum’s collection.

-Dr. Ariel Plotek is Curator of Fine at the Georgia O’Keeffe Museum in Santa Fe, New Mexico.
+Dr. Ariel Plotek is Curator of Fine Art at the Georgia O’Keeffe Museum in Santa Fe, New Mexico.
 Prior to this, he served as Curator of Modern and Contemporary Art at the San Diego Museum of Art, where his projects included Gauguin to Warhol: 20th Century Icons from the Albright Knox Art Gallery, Ron Nagle: Peripheral Cognition, The Art of Music, Louis Kahn: The Power of Architecture, Modern Masters from Latin America, and Nancy Lorenz: Moon Gold.
 He received his undergraduate degree from the Courtauld Institute of Art, in London, and his PhD from the New York University’s Institute of Fine Arts where he studied under Linda Nochlin and Robert Rosenblum.
 In addition to his research, he is also an artist and writer.